 Baptist College Signs Dual Degree Agreement with Blue Mountain College

-One hundred years ago Dr. B.G.
+One hundred years ago, Dr. B.G.
 Lowrey and Dr. W.T.
-Lowrey, both BMC presidents, articulated a vision that ultimately influenced the formation of the Baptist healthcare system that has now touched the lives of thousands upon thousands of Mid-Southerners.
-That vision will be extended to include new opportunities for Blue Mountain College to partner with BCHS in the provision of healthcare education, a venture which we trust will serve to enhance the original mission.
+Lowrey, both BMC presidents, articulated a vision that ultimately influenced the formation of the Baptist health care system that has now touched the lives of thousands upon thousands of Mid-Southerners.
+That vision will be extended to include new opportunities for Blue Mountain College to partner with BCHS in the provision of health care education, a venture that we trust will serve to enhance the original mission.

 Brothers B.G. and W.T.
 Lowrey were sons of BMC founder Mark Perrin Lowrey who also served as school presidents.
 W.T.
 Lowrey served as president of Baptist Hospital’s board of trustees from its founding in 1912 until 1943.
 Lawrence T. Lowrey, grandson of the founder and fourth president of BMC, was president of the hospital trustees 1943-46.

 Seated left to right: Dr. Betty Sue McGarvey, president of BCHS; Mr. Stephen Reynolds, president and CEO of Baptist Memorial Health Care; and Dr. Barbara McMillin, president of BMC.

 Standing left to right: Dr. Bill Sobotor, provost for BCHS; and Dr. Sharon Enzor, vice president of Academic Affairs for BMC.